bloodwithmilk25/ping-script/README.md

 **`config.ini`** structure:

-in the example is user GMAIL SMTP server, you can use any server you like
+in the example is use GMAIL SMTP server, you can use any server you like

 ```
 [EMAIL]